architdatar/quick-git-tutorial/tutorial_part_II.md

 # Part II: Introduction to Branching
-In this tutorial, we will cover the slightly more advanced concepts of version control such as managing branches, contributing to open source projects, and further reading.
+In this tutorial, we will cover the basics of branching such as making and managing branches.

 ## Branches
 Concisely ([Pro Git](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)),